Deloitte

 2.6 Profits Interests and Other Awards Issued by Pass-Through Entities

 Nonpublic entities such as limited partnerships, limited liability companies, or similar pass-through entities may grant special classes of equity, frequently in the form of “profits interests.”
+This may include the grant of profits interests tied to carried interest on a particular investment fund that an employee manages or the grant of profits interests in a private equity backed portfolio company.
 In many cases, a waterfall calculation is used to determine the payout to the different classes of shares or units.
 While arrangements vary, the waterfall calculation often is performed to allocate distributions and proceeds to the profits interests only after specified amounts (e.g., multiple of invested capital [MOIC]) or specified returns (e.g., internal rate of return [IRR] on invested capital) are first allocated to the other classes of equity.
 In addition, future profitability threshold amounts or “hurdles” must be cleared before the grantee receives distributions so that, for tax purposes on the grant date, the award has zero liquidation value.
 However, the award would have a fair value in accordance with ASC 718.
 In certain cases, distributions on and realization of value from profits interests are expected only from the proceeds from a liquidity event such as a sale or IPO of the entity, provided that the sale or IPO exceeds a target hurdle rate.

 Footnotes